I.DEFINITIONS and BASICS

 There are many published medical reports on hundreds of patients showing that changes of laboratory parameters of the immune system function before and after fetal precursor cell transplantation are minimal and statistically not significant.
 This confirms the absence of any noticeable clinical immune reactions after fetal precursor cell transplantation providing cell transplants have been prepared properly, such as by the method described in this text.
 Of estimated 5 to 25 million patients treated by fetal precursor cell transplantation worldwide, 99.99% underwent xeno- or allo-transplantation without immunosuppression.

-Until we learn what life is, and many philosophers believe that it will never happen, and can explain many aspects of the function of the living body, we have to be satisfied with the fact that implantation of cell transplants prepared and implanted by the ‘state-of-art’ method’, such as that of BCRO, does not cause clinically apparent immune reactions.
+Until we learn what life is, and many philosophers believe that it will never happen, and can explain many aspects of the function of the living body, we have to be satisfied with the fact that implantation of fetal cell transplants prepared and implanted by the ‘state-of-art’ method’, such as that of BCRO, does not cause clinically apparent immune reactions.

-The use of immunosuppression has been one of the main reasons why the success rate of cell transplantation has been so low in those lands where the use of immunosuppression has been mandatory.
+The use of immunosuppression has been one of the main reasons why the success rate of fetal cell transplantation has been so low in those lands where the use of immunosuppression has been mandatory.
 Long-term immunosuppression is not only dangerous to the patients, it is detrimental to fetal precursor cell transplants, because these very young cells are enormously sensitive to any toxins, such as immunosuppressants.